 He relates a hike, which his uncle once undertook to a nature reserve in the Himalaya, called Nanda Devi Wildlife Sanctuary, named after the highest mountain in Garhwal, Nanda Devi (7816 m).
 To visit this sanctuary, you have to make a very interesting hike up the Rishi Ganga Valley.

 Ajai has planned to go there himself, and he kindly invites me to join him.
 I believe this would be an interesting hike for an American friend of mine, John Burke.
 I write a letter to him, and after some library research he decides to join us.
 In October 1982, we all meet in Delhi.

 We hire a taxi, struggling to lift the heavy boxes onto the roof rack.
 We then take our seats, and off we go towards the small town of Joshimath, deep in the Himalaya.

 The following day, we board a local bus to the village of Lata, where our hike is going to start.
 It is impossible for us to lift the two heavy boxes onto the roof-rack of the bus, so we hire a local porter to do the job.
 He squats beside one of the boxes, tying a rope around it and then around his forehead.
-Muscles taut and sweat pouring down his face, he gets up and proceeds to climb up the ladder to the roof rack, first with one box, then the other.
+Muscles taut and sweat pouring down his face, he gets up, proceeding to climb up the ladder to the roof of the bus, first with one box, then the other.
 We pay him the handsome sum of 10 Rupees (1 US $), and he is very pleased indeed.

 Ajai, who is a student and maybe not so fit, is now very tired, lagging behind.
-He sits down on a rock, so we go back to find out what’s wrong.
+When we notice that he is sitting on a rock, we go back to find out what’s wrong.

 “Don’t be ridiculous, if you stay here, you’ll freeze to death!”